emildekeyser/distributed-applications/exercises/01-elixir/01-basics/11-private-functions/assignment.md

 meant for others to use, meaning you'd like to keep them private.

-Elixir lets you define private functiosn as follows:
+Elixir lets you define private functions as follows:

 ```elixir
 # Elixir